 The most common financial mistakes new groomers make

 Underestimating how long it takes to fill a schedule.
 Most new grooming businesses are not fully booked in month one.
 Build 3–6 months of living expenses into your startup budget, or keep a part-time income source until you're consistently full.
+(How to get more grooming clients covers filling your calendar faster.)

 Buying the cheapest equipment.
 Entry-level clippers that fail after 200 uses cost more long-term than quality equipment that lasts years.
 Wahl, Andis, and Oster are the standards for a reason.
 Buy once, buy right.